The Mob (1951 film): Reception

-Crawford slouches through the film with gusty savor, playing the melodramatic highspots [sic] for all they are worth, and extracts as much tension and suspense as possible from an unpolished script.
+In a contemporary review for The New York Times, critic Oscar Godbout wrote: "Crawford slouches through the film with gusty savor, playing the melodramatic highspots for all they are worth, and extracts as much tension and suspense as possible from an unpolished script.
 But the script, despite its shortcomings, hangs together as superior action.
-A bald melodrama, it makes no attempt to be pretty, and its violence is as exciting and as fast paced as you could ask for....But even with a stereotyped tale, the cast and the director managed to come out head and shoulders above any other crime films around town.
+A bald melodrama, it makes no attempt to be pretty, and its violence is as exciting and as fast paced as you could ask for.
+The story is not unfamiliar, although it was more exciting as a magazine serial."